Thein-Naing/TestGorillaChallangesFromInterview/README.md

 4. This 5 different sessions are

-a.Algorithms test ( it is also not easy but not so difficult also)
+a.Algorithms test ( it is not easy but not so difficult also)

 b.Basic programming skills / you don't need to code but you have to solve the given problems by means of any necessary.